Adhithya8055/Aerospire/README.md

 # ACARSDEC RTL-SDR

-This is a custom installation of ACARSDEC, Tailor-made script for RTL-SDR users.
+This is a custom installation of ACARS Decoder, Tailor-made script for RTL-SDR users.